gbv/jskos/jskos.md

-compressFormat [URI]           compression format of the distribution packageFormat  [URI]           packaging format when multiple files are grouped together license        [set]           license which the data can be used under
+compressFormat [URI]           compression format of the distribution packageFormat  [URI]           packaging format when multiple files are grouped together license        [set]           license which the data can be used under size           string          Size of a distribution in bytes or literal such as "1.5 MB"

 The `format` field SHOULD reference a content format rather than its serialization and possible wrapping.
 The URI of JSKOS is